yigitdznloglu/audio-captcha-solver/README.md

 - The `CaptchaTraining.py` script includes detailed documentation and definitions for various functions and methodologies used in the model, such as Cepstral coefficients, PCA, and SVM classifiers.
 - Ensure that the dataset and file paths are correctly set according to your directory structure.

----

-**Note**: This README is a draft based on the initial review of the script contents.
-You may need to adjust the instructions based on the complete functionalities of the scripts and specific requirements of your project.